How to Teach Kids Growth Mindset the Natural Way

 Growth Mindset Activities for Kids

 The amazing thing about knowing how to teach kids growth mindset with activities is the fact that they get to apply extremely abstract principles to real world situations.

 In fact, the most important thing they are (hopefully) going to discover is that growth mindset is all about being willing to try things…even hard things, knowing you will probably fail the first time.

-There are tons of ideas and activities online, but these are some of the most intriguing ones that I found.
+There are tons of ideas and activities online, but these are some of the best ways to help your students make the connection.

 In this challenge, students are shown an example of a paper structure.
 This structure has been created prior to the class so that they can only see the end result.

 Their task is to attempt to recreate the structure using the same folds and cuts without any additional guidance.

 The key to this challenge is the fact that they may look at the structure as much as they want, but they may NOT touch it or handle it in any way.

 For more information about this, you can Google “the paper folding challenge.”

 This activity is the perfect accompaniment to the story “Ish.”